kube-reporting/metering-operator/Documentation/dev/developer-guide.md

 ### Running e2e/integration tests locally

 There's 2 ways to run integration and e2e tests locally.
-The ***REMOVED***rst option runs the main operators locally (and the rest of the components into the cluster), and runs tests against the local reporting-operator, and the second option deploys everything into the cluster, and runs tests against the reporting-operator in the cluster.
+The first option runs the main operators locally (and the rest of the components into the cluster), and runs tests against the local reporting-operator, and the second option deploys everything into the cluster, and runs tests against the reporting-operator in the cluster.

-The ***REMOVED***rst option can be broken down in a few steps:
+The first option can be broken down in a few steps:

 - Build the metering-operator docker image
 - Build the reporting-operator binary locally
 - Run a customized manual install for tests, skipping metering-operator and reporting-operator
 - Run metering-operator locally via Docker
 - Run reporting-operator locally as a native Go binary
-- Con***REMOVED***gure everything to properly communicate
+- Configure everything to properly communicate
 - Run tests against the local reporting-operator

 You can run one of the following commands to run either e2e or integration tests locally which will do the above steps, testing against a local reporting-operator: